BalbirSingh27/Stanley-Drinkware-Market-Analysis-Brand-Perception-Strategic-Insights/README.md

 ## 🧑‍💼 Team

-This project was completed by Group 8 as part of the MKT coursework.
+This project was completed  as part of the MKT coursework.
 Special thanks to our professor and peers at ASU.

 ---